Opinion | If there was room for mixed loyalties before, there is none now: Russia has lost Ukrainians forever

 If there was room for mixed loyalties and convenient vagueness before, now Ukrainians are more united than ever.

-Kyiv cafes serve serve soldiers for free.
+Kyiv cafes serve soldiers for free.
 Volunteers look after the elderly left in the city, cook for the territorial defense forces and make molotov cocktails.
 People share their cars to let others reach safer locations or welcome strangers in their apartments.

 While waiting out another round of airstrikes on Kyiv in a shelter, I heard someone listening to a voice mail from a friend: “I will now be way more patriotic than I ever was.”